 Sweden Officially Recognises Kosovo

-Sweden has officially recognised Kosovo as an independent state.
+Sweden today officially recognised Kosovo as an independent state.

 Tuesday morning’s announcement was made by Prime Minister Fredrick Reinfeldt following a meeting with Foreign Minister Carl Bildt and the rest of the advisory council on foreign affairs.